rome/tools/README.md

 ## Codebase

-**Rome** is written completely in TypeScript with sparring usage of loose types.
+**Rome** is written completely in TypeScript with sparing usage of loose types.

 **Rome** is a monorepo with [internal packages](packages/@romejs) to delineate code boundaries.